 Many dishes wrapped in vine leaves or other green, leafy vegetables use the same fillings as their siblings, the dolma.
 This is true for both hot and cold varieties of sarma.
 For example, the fragrant rice filling used to prepare vine leaves in olive oil is the same filling used in our recipe for stuffed mussels.

 Learning to prepare sarma can take some time, but it's well worth the effort.
 Once you learn how to wrap, you'll gain speed and confidence.
 We actually look forward to the time we spend parboiling leaves, cutting them into perfect shapes and wrapping them around little bits of filling until they all look perfect.

 So how do you decide what to wrap?
 This often depends on the time of year and where you happen to be.
 Vine leaves and white cabbage sarma are more common in the Aegean and Mediterranean regions.
 Near the Black Sea, other leafy vegetables like collard greens and Swiss chard wrap everything from lamb and beef, fragrant fillings of rice or bulgur—even sardines.

 What to Stuff and Wrap

-If you have trouble deciding how to get started, venture out to your local supermarket or greengrocer to see what fresh vegetables and leaves are available.
+If you have trouble deciding how to get started, venture out to your local supermarket or farmers market to see what fresh vegetables and leaves are available.
+It's the quickest path to inspiration.
 We still discover new things to be stuffed and wrapped.